elado/reuse-promise/README.md

 findArticle(2).then(article2 => console.log(article2))
 ```

-`reuse-promise` decorates a function and temporary memoizes a promise until it's resolved.
+`reuse-promise` decorates a function and **temporary** memoizes a promise until it's resolved.
 In this case, the first call for `articleId=1` will create the new promise, issue the HTTP request, and remember that created promise for `articleId=1`.
 The second call with the same argument will return the same promise from earlier call.

-Promises are kept in cache and returned without recreating a new one only while they are in progress.
-When the promise is resolved, it'll be cleared from this temporary cache, allowing a new call to `findArticle(1)` to recreate a promise and issue an HTTP request.
+However, once the original promise is resolved (or rejected), a new call to `findArticle(1)` will issue a new request.

-Promises are kept in an index by the arguments that were sent to the function, so `findArticle(1)` and `findArticles([1, 2, 3])` will go through the original function and create a new promise, and any following call with the same arguments will reuse the same promise.
-The comparison between two sets of arguments is by `JSON.stringify` the argument array, hence a call with a new array [1, 2, 3] will still reuse the same promise.
+An initial call to a wrapped function goes through the original function, and then indexes the returned promise by a json-serialized string of the arguments that were sent to the function.
+So `findArticles([1, 2, 3])` can be called twice and still return the same promise, becasue `JSON.stringify([1, 2, 3]) === JSON.stringify([1, 2, 3])`.

 ## Installation